In 1939, Einstein wrote to Roosevelt:1

 Considering all the approaches to reducing these risks, and how few resources are devoted to some of them, it seems like substantial progress is possible.

-In fact, even if we only consider the impact of these risks on the present generation, they’re plausibly the top priority.
+In fact, even if we only consider the impact of these risks on the present generation (ignoring any benefits to future generations), they’re plausibly the top priority.

-Likewise, we think that if 10,000 talented young people focused their careers on these risks, they could achieve something similar.
-That would mean that each person would save 10,000 lives over their careers, which is probably more than you could save by earning to give and donating to The Against Malaria Foundation.29
+Likewise, we think that if 10,000 talented young people focused their careers on these risks, they could achieve something like a 1% reduction in the risks.
+That would mean that each person would save 1000 lives over their careers in the present generation, which is probably better than what they could save by earning to give and donating to The Against Malaria Foundation.30

-In one sense, these are unfair comparisons, because GiveWell’s estimate is far more solid and well-researched, whereas our estimate is just an informed guess.
+In one sense, these are unfair comparisons, because GiveWell’s estimate is far more solid and well-researched, whereas our estimate is more of an informed guess.
+There may also be better ways to help the present generation than AMF (e.g. policy advocacy).

-If we also have concern for future generations, then it’s hard to imagine a more urgent priority right now.
+If we also consider future generations, then the effectiveness of reducing extinction risks is orders of magnitude higher, and it’s hard to imagine a more urgent priority right now.

 Now you can either read some responses to these arguments, or skip ahead to practical ways to contribute.